-Based on the available drawings, the proposed development at the subject site is understood to consist of a multi-storey, residential structure with 1 partial basement level.
-The proposed development will also include landscaped areas and walkways surrounding the proposed building.
+Based on the available drawings, the proposed development at the subject site is understood to consist of a low-rise, residential structure with 1 partial basement level.
+The proposed development will also include a covered bicycle parking area, landscaped areas and walkways surrounding the proposed building.